himkt/allennlp-guide/chapters/part3/hyperparameter-optimization-with-optuna.md

 ## I: Telling Optuna’s Hyperparameters

 First, we replace values of hyperparameters with `std.extVar` to tell Optuna what parameters to be optimized.
-Remember that `std.parseInt` or `std.parseFloat` are used for numerical parameters.
+Remember that `std.parseInt` or `std.parseJson` are used for numerical parameters.

 ### Before